 - Practice using this P.R.A.Y. method of prayer and notice an improvement in your faith and prayer life!

 Lord Jesus, your disciples recognized the power you gained through prayer.
 I pray that you would help everyone reading this to learn to harness that power.
 Let us use this simple method to boost our prayer habits.
 However, let us also realize it can be even simpler.
 Let us learn to share everything with you and talk to you throughout the day, as a trusted best friend.
 Amen!

 Thank you for attending The Path “Quick Church” in written form!
 The Path is our church “brand name,” connected with our healing and recovery ministry, “Mission Addiction.”
 We’d love to know what you think of this message.
 What spoke to you the most?
 Please like, comment, and share with others on social media, and/or use the space below!

 Please contact us if you need support or would like to learn more about us.

 Click this link to get involved and feel the rewards of helping others who are struggling!

 Check out our upcoming events on our Facebook events or Eventbrite page.
 Everyone is welcome!
 You don’t have to be impacted by addiction or be a Christian to participate.
 Attend online or in-person.
-The same goes for our MAP For Healing and Recovery aftercare and discipleship program.
+The same goes for our MAP For Healing and Recovery program.

 Copyright © 2022, Edward Livesay, Mission Addiction